-Figure 5.7 shows the probability of having a second hospitalization for AKI within 24 months of the first AKI hospitalization.
-The sample for this figure began with the 2011 cohort as used in the Characteristics of Patients with Acute Kidney Injury section above alive, aged 66 or older, without ESRD, with Medicare Parts A and B, and not in a Medicare Advantage plan on 1/1/2011.
-The first AKI hospitalization in 2011 was identified.
-Age was as of 1/1/2011, and comorbidities were defined by searching claims one year prior to the AKI admission date (admission date-365 through one day before admission).
-Within this customized date range, CKD and DM status were defined according to the algorithm and codes described in the Identification of Major Comorbidities section and Tables m.1 and m.2 of this chapter.
-The final cohort for Figure 5.7 included only those patients with at least one AKI hospitalization in 2011 who were discharged alive.
-Follow-up began on the date of discharge listed on the claim for the AKI hospitalization, and continued until the earlier of a second AKI hospitalization, death, ESRD, disenrollment from Parts A or B, switch to a Medicare Advantage program, or 730 days following the first AKI discharge.
-Kaplan Meier methods were used to estimate survival with the cumulative probability of a recurrent AKI hospitalization defined as (1-survival).
+Figures 5.6 and 5.7 show the probability of having a second hospitalization with AKI within 24 months of the first hospitalization with AKI for Medicare (Figure 5.6) and Clinformatics[TM] (Figure 5.7) beneficiaries.
+The sample for this figure began with the 2012 cohort as used in the Characteristics of Patients with Acute Kidney Injury section above-alive, aged 66 or older, without ESRD, and enrolled in their plan (for Medicare, Parts A and B and no Medicare Advantage plan) on 1/1/2012.
+The first hospitalization with AKI in 2012 was identified.
+Age was as of 1/1/2012, and comorbidities were defined by searching claims one year prior to the AKI admission date (admission date-365 through one day before admission).
+Within this customized date range, CKD and DM status were defined according to the algorithm and codes described in the Identification of Major Comorbidities section and Tables m.3 and m.4 of this chapter.
+The final cohort for Figures 5.6 and 5.7 included only those patients with at least one hospitalization with AKI in 2012 who were discharged alive.
+Follow-up began on the date of discharge listed on the claim for the hospitalization with AKI, and continued until the earlier of a second hospitalization with AKI, death, ESRD, disenrollment from their plan (for Medicare,

+Parts A and B or a switch to a Medicare Advantage plan), or 730 days following the first AKI discharge.
+Kaplan Meier methods were used to estimate survival with the cumulative probability of a recurrent hospitalization with AKI defined as (1-survival).